 These are simple to use, all you need to do is fill the globe with water and insert it into the soil.
-If you look at the structure of the globe it comprises of two parts.
-The upper part of the collection unit and a long stem that needs to be poked into the soil.
+If you look at the structure of the globe it comprises two parts.
+The upper part of the collection unit and a long stem need to be poked into the soil.

 The globe needs to be filled with water – you will easily be able to see the amount of water in the container as these are generally made of glass of stiff plastic.
 Once full all you need to do is stick it in the soil and leave it there.

 The water needed for the plant to grow will be sucked in. the watering globe reduces the chances of overwatering and at the same time keeps your indoor plants spill-proof.
 Simply top up the water from time to time.
 It is also an excellent choice when you are away and cannot water the plant regularly.